Tuesday 3 July 2018

 with Devilled Eggs & Aubergine Pate

 The terrine, for special occasions, is a financial indulgence.
-The cost is over £10 but it will feed many if the terrine is sliced thickly and served in fingers.
+The cost is probably over £15 but it will feed many if the terrine is sliced thickly and served in fingers.
 A similar shop-bought terrine would cost a great deal more.

 A budget-friendly option is available; as is a version for those not worried about cholesterol.